 Broccoli Slaw Salad has long been a family favorite and my go-to recipe for any “bring a dish to share” event.
 The original recipe was called Nutty Broccoli Salad (I never recall calling it anything but Broccoli Slaw Salad, though) My mom clipped this out of a magazine for an extra holiday side dish.
 I wasn’t too excited about it on paper, but she made it for Thanksgiving dinner anyway.
 I tried a little, and ended up going back for seconds and thirds.
 I love this recipe because it’s pretty quick and easy, and it fits in at holidays, summer cook-outs and Tuesday night dinners.

-2020 Update: In 2017, our oldest son was officially diagnosed with food allergies to milk, eggs, tree nuts and peanuts, and life got a little bit more complicated.
+Update: In 2017, our oldest son was officially diagnosed with food allergies to milk, eggs, tree nuts and peanuts, and life got a little bit more complicated.
 This recipe, however, has been tweaked rather than abandoned.
-See the substitutions suggestions below for tips to create an allergy free version!
+See the substitutions suggestions below for tips to create the allergy friendly version!

 Here’s the recipe as written in the clipping:

 Nutty Broccoli Salad